sodadata/docs/soda-agent/deploy.md

 #### 5. Check Datasets

 When Soda Cloud automatically discovers the datasets in a data source, it prepares automated monitoring checks for each dataset.
-These checks detect anomalies and monitor schema evolution, corresponding to the SodaCL [anomaly score]({% link soda-cl/anomaly-score.md %}) and [schema]({% link soda-cl/schema.md %}) checks, respectively.
+These checks detect anomalies and monitor schema evolution, corresponding to the SodaCL [anomaly detection]({% link soda-cl/anomaly-detection.md %}) and [schema]({% link soda-cl/schema.md %}) checks, respectively.

 In the editing panel, specify the datasets that Soda Cloud must include or exclude when preparing automated monitoring checks.
 The default syntax in the editing panel indicates that Soda will add automated monitoring to all datasets in the data source *except* those with names that begin with `test_`.
 The `%` is a wildcard character.
 {% include code-header.html %}